inbo/git-course/src/workflow_review.md

 - suggestions or comments can be discussed using the comment boxes
 - the author can re-request a reviewer after solving all comments (only in `Conversation` tab)

-# Merge changes to master
+# Merge changes to main

-Once you and your coworkers agreed on the final version in your branch, it can be merged to the master branch:
+Once you and your coworkers agreed on the final version in your branch, it can be merged to the main branch:

-- in RStudio, make sure to include novel changes from the master branch:
+- in RStudio, make sure to include novel changes from the main branch:
-    - switch to the master branch
+    - switch to the main branch
     - hit `Pull`
     - switch back to your feature branch
     - hit `More` and choose `Shell...`
-    - type `git merge master` (or replace master by the name of the branch you want to merge to your branch)
+    - type `git merge main` (or replace main by the name of the branch you want to merge to your branch)
     - you will be mentioned of any additions and/or conflicts
     - close the shell again
     - if conflicts have appeared,